trealla-prolog/trealla-OLDv1/README.md

 A compact, efficient Prolog interpreter with ISO compliant aspirations.

-	Integers are 64-bit (optionally 128-bit)
+	Integers are 64-bit (optionally 32 or 128-bit)
+	Integer overflow detection
+	Rationals are a native type
 	Reals are double
-	Rationals are a native type
 	Atoms (synonymous with strings) are UTF-8 of unlimited length Arity limit 255
 	Full-term just-in-time indexing